raspberrypilearning/music-player/en/step_3.md

 --- task ---

+**Debug:** Ensure you have changed all the comparison operators after duplicating them, so you have `1` in the `if.. then` block and then `2,3,4` in the other `else if` blocks.

+When you make a change to a code block in the code editor panel, the simulator will restart.

 **Test:** Check that all your code is working well.
-Change the variable
+Well done, you have chosen different melodies for your music player.

 --- /task ---